-If you can’t make it through this short article before zonking out or checking your phone, then you really do need to read this article, pay attention, and take on board some concentration tips.
+If you can’t make it through this short article before zonking out or checking your phone, then you really do need to read this article.
+So pay attention, keep your eyes focused and absorb some nifty concentration tips.

 As your absent and undisciplined mind drifts limply from work to daydreams, then to doom scrolling your social media feed and finally back to work again, you just wasted two hours of your day.
 Congratulations, your attention span is suffering.